The United States Congress designated the Florida Keys Wilderness (map

 and is managed by the Fish and Wildlife Service.

-Access to those islands (above mean high tide) are permitted only with a special use permit, however, you are welcome to use the surrounding waters for boating, fishing and other permitted recreational purposes.
-Some islands have special buffer zones, and some have regulations regarding use of motors, and speed zones.
+Access to these islands (above mean high tide) are permitted only with a special use permit, however, you are welcome to use the surrounding waters for boating, fishing and other permitted recreational purposes.
+Some islands have special buffer zones, regulations regarding use of motors, or speed zones.